cyberark/cyberark-conjur-cli/README.md

 #### `get(variable_id)`

 Gets a variable value based on its ID.
-Variable is binary data that should be decoded to your system's encoding (e.g.
+Variable is binary data that should be decoded to your system's encoding.
+For example:
 `get(variable_id).decode('utf-8')`.

 #### `get_many(variable_id[,variable_id...])`